Introduction to HTTP Caching

 For Dynamic Contents

-In the case of dynamic contents of a page, you will need to think yourself for what files should the browser cache and for how long.
+In the case of a page’s dynamic contents, you will need to think yourself for what files should the browser cache and for how long.
 In case the content will be changed frequently, you will need to make sure that the time duration you pick for caching won’t result in any problem for the user.

 Caching of Private Content